Home » Teach » Lesson Plans » Value Exploration

 Overview

-Students will experiment with creating value in a drawing
+In this lesson, students will experiment with creating value in a drawing.

 Grade Level